tinkokowin96/Simple-Portfolio/README.md

 </br>
 </br>

-## Technologies used in the project
+## Technologies used in this project

 - **WebGL/ThreeJS**
 - **Typescript**